 The ability to influence a large audience (either initially or over time).

-Addresses a clear need or problem.
+The project addresses a clear need or question.